 The primary goal of the tutorial program is to provide student-athletes with academic assistance beyond what they receive in the classroom.
 Tutor appointments may be scheduled through the academic advising staff.
-Tutors are also available during Night Study Hall in certain subjects and may be utilized on a walk-in basis.
+Tutors are also available during night time Study Hall by appointment only.
 All student-athletes have access to tutors on any subject matter.

-The purpose of an Academic mentor is to provide individualized and/or small group academic support and assistance for student-athletes, assisting them in their transition to the University, developing their study skills and habits, fostering an understanding of learning and motivation, and helping them to develop academic literacy skills.
-These duties include:
+The purpose of an academic mentor is to provide individualized and/or small group academic support and assistance for student-athletes, assisting them in their transition to the University, developing their study skills and habits, fostering an understanding of learning and motivation, and helping them to develop academic literacy skills.

 Work with student-athletes on a regular basis to provide guidance in their coursework

 Assist student-athletes in developing good study skills and habits